-This week we are talking all about Christmas menu planning.
+This week we are talking all about planning for Christmas food.
 Here are some things you can do now to prepare.

-1. Make your menu plans and food lists.
+1. Make your Christmas menu plans and food lists.

 Think about your particular situation and make plans according to what food you will be responsible to make and bring to events.

 Here are some things to think about:

 - Treats at home

 - Food gifts for neighbors and friends

 - Christmas Eve